 The State of Illinois is one of those rarest states in the United States that does not levy any personal income tax on businesses.
 However, the business LLCs must file other taxes with the State authorities.

-Considering other taxes in Illinois, you should pay for the state income tax, which costs 7.00%.
+- State Income Tax: Considering other taxes in Illinois, you should pay for the state income tax, with a rate of 7.00%.

 Business Licenses and Permits

-Depending on the nature of your Illinois business and the location of your operations, you may need to obtain a Business License and permits.
+Depending on the nature of your Illinois business and the location of your operations, you may need to obtain permits and business licenses in Illinois.
 The costs of these licenses and permits will vary based on your specific business and location.
 In Illinois, the business license ranges from $50 – $300.
 However, research the requirements for your LLC in Illinois and budget for these expenses accordingly.

 Optional LLC Costs